po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/20-Stu_Google-Fonts/README.md

 ## Acceptance Criteria

+Aim to meet the following acceptance criteria:

 * It's done when the page's body text uses fonts loaded from Google Fonts and not the default Bootstrap fonts.

 * It's done when the page's headings text uses fonts loaded from Google Fonts and not the default Bootstrap fonts.

-## 📝 Note(s)
+## 📝 Notes

-Refer to the documentation:
+Refer to the following documentation:

 [Google Fonts](https://fonts.google.com)

-## 💡 Hint(s)
+## 💡 Hints

 * Remember, this is an open-ended activity!
 Work with your partner to find interesting fonts of your choosing.
 There is no right or wrong answer to this activity.

-* There are web sites that help pick fonts if you are overwhelmed by the options.
-Check out [Typewolf](https://www.typewolf.com/google-fonts) and [FontPair](https://fontpair.co/) for inspiration!
+* There are websites that can help you pick fonts if you are overwhelmed by the options.
+Visit [Typewolf](https://www.typewolf.com/google-fonts) and [FontPair](https://fontpair.co/) for inspiration!

 * Don't forget to use typographic CSS properties to adjust font weights and italics if you need to!

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can look into to further your knowledge:
+If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

 * How does Google develop their typography?

-* You can read [Google’s Design blog](https://design.google/library/google-fonts/) to learn more.
+You can read [Google’s design blog](https://design.google/library/google-fonts/) to learn more.